A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning

 \section{Introduction}

-Federated learning (FL) provides a promising collaboration paradigm by enabling a multitude of participants to construct a joint model without exposing their private training data.
-Two key challenges in FL are collaborative fairness (participants with disparate contributions should be rewarded differently), and robustness (free-riders should not enjoy the global model for free, and malicious participants should not compromise system integrity).
+\textit{Federated learning}~(FL)~\cite{mcmahan2017communication} provides a promising collaboration paradigm by enabling a multitude of participants to construct a joint model without exposing their private training data.
+Two emerging challenges in FL are collaborative fairness (participants with different contributions should be rewarded differently), and adversarial robustness (free-riders should not enjoy the global model for free, and malicious participants should not compromise system integrity)~\cite{lyu2020threats}.